 For a fasting day, this perfect recipe of Sabudana Khichdi made in Ghee and flavored with lemon, amazingly rich in savory flavors and carbs energizes you.
-Gluten free Sabudana or Tapioca pearls, tomato, potato are used to make this delicious and easy Sabudana Khichdi.
+Gluten-free Sabudana or Sago pearls, tomato, and potato are used to make this delicious and easy fasting Khichdi.

-Humble and well known Maharashtrian breakfast dish, Sabudana Khichdi can be had as a breakfast or a light dinner even on non fasting days with fresh curd.
-If you wish to make this sabudana khichdi on a fast day, I got you covered.
-This post gives you detailed step by step recipe of the same.
+A humble and well-known Maharashtrian dish, this perfect Sabudana Khichdi has a chewy texture and can be had as a filling breakfast or a light dinner even on non-fasting days with fresh curd.
+If you are looking for a simple vrat ka khana, I got you covered.
+This post gives you a detailed step-by-step recipe for the same.

 Why Would You Love This Recipe?